This is the featured image of the Discover Powerful Parallel Processing blog article.

 Parallel Distortion

-I would argue that parallel reverb is critical to a professional sounding mix.
-This is why just about every software reverb (and some hardware units) feature a dry/wet parameter.
-It expedites the process by performing the duplication and merging for you.
-The drawback of dry/wet knobs is that you can’t further process the wet signal independently like you can using return tracks.
-Parallel reverb simulates standing in front of a performance in a room because you get both the direct signal and the reflected signal.
+I would argue that parallel reverb is critical to a professional-sounding mix.
+That is why almost every software reverb (and some hardware units) features a dry/wet parameter.
+I expedite the process by performing the duplication and merging for you.
+The drawback of dry/wet knobs is that you can't further process the wet signal independently like you can using return tracks.
+P parallel reverb simulates standing in front of a performance in a room because you get both the direct and reflected signals.
 Furthermore, serial reverb (100% wet) can sometimes make the source sound far away in space, with an ambiguous location.

-Check out this processing method in Lumit that involves both serial and parallel reverb.
-I used the technique to separate early and late reflections such that the early reflections are in serial and the late reflections are in parallel.
+Check out this processing method in Lumit that involves serial and parallel reverb.
+I used the technique to separate early and late reflections such that the early reviews are serial and the late considerations are parallel.
 This provides a realistic sense of space.

-Additionally, drag and instance of Lumit’s reverb unit onto the instrument you wish to affect (in serial) and set its parameters to something like below.
-Make sure than the wet balance is at 100% and the ER/LR balance is set fully to ER.
+Additionally, drag an instance of Lumit's reverb unit onto the instrument you wish to affect (in serial) and set its parameters below.
+Ensure the wet balance is 100% and the ER/LR balance is set entirely to ER.

 Ser Rev Unit